-FCA 'authorisation' - the formal process of becoming directly regulated by the FCA - replaced the former OFT licensing regime with effect from 1 April 2014.
+FCA 'authorisation' is the formal process of becoming directly regulated by the FCA.

-Firms no longer need a consumer credit licence.
-Instead, if they want to conduct any regulated activities they will need an authorisation from the FCA.
+If firms they want to conduct any regulated activities they will need an authorisation from the FCA.
 There are two types of authorisation (see information on Full and Limited Permissions below).